Construktion/Construktion/README.md

 var construktion = new Construktion().With(new IsActiveBlueprint());
 ```

-You can add your customizations through the construktion instance or for more complex scenarios a registry
+Customizations can be added through the construktion instance.
+For most scenarios the registry class should be used to group all configured settings.
-class can be used.

 ```c#
 var construktion = new Construktion().With(new CustomRegistry());